blobaa/bba-did-ui/README.md

 ````

-The static website is now available within the `./out` folder.
+WUBCO is now available within the `./out` folder.

 #### GitHub Pages